AI For Gas Smell Calls

 95 calls/mo, 58% intent, 25% lift 24/7 coverage captures the calls that happen after hours, during peaks, and while staff are busy.

-$850 average protected urgent gas response value Average revenue per converted booking, job, consult, or appointment.
+$850 average protected urgent gas response value Average value per converted booking, job, consult, appointment, or documented next step.

 Planning model only.
 Replace with call logs, after-hours share, utility handoff rate, plumber dispatch rules, gas line repair mix, appliance connection share, property management account value, and actual close rates.